 What can we do to get all students excited about science?

-What can we do to support students' first attempts at independent inquiry?
+What's the most effective way to support students' first attempts at independent inquiry?

 November and December are spent working 1:1 or in small groups with students as they design and execute experiments that answer their own questions.
 It takes a lot of creativity to help them see how they can own the process, but it is so rewarding when they do!